 Scholarships

 Scholarships are available to LMU students.
-Scholarships are considered gift-aid because they don't need to be repaid.
+Scholarships are considered gift aid because they don't need to be repaid.
 There are thousands of scholarships, offered by schools, employers, individuals, private companies, nonprofits, communities, religious groups, and professional and social organizations.
-There are also scholarships available by your College or program of study.
+There are also scholarships available from your College or program of study.
 Please review the links below to begin applying for LMU and outside scholarships.

 Federal Direct Loan